kamakship18/Flavor-Fiesta/README.md

 This repository contains the source code for a responsive recipe website created using HTML, CSS, and JavaScript.
 The website is designed to showcase delicious recipes with a user-friendly interface.
 This readme file provides information on how to set up the project, customize it.

+## Installation

+No installation is required!
+Simply click on the following link. - ( https://kamakship18.github.io/Flavor-Fiesta/ )

 ## Tech Stack

 - HTML: Used for creating the structure of the webpage